List of PhD offers of laboratory.

 Twenty years after the discovery of the accelerating expansion of the universe through supernova measurements, the supernova probe remains one of the most accurate means of measuring the cosmological parameters of this recent period in the history of our universe, dominated by the so-called dark energy.

-The Rubin Observatory with the Large Survey of Space and Time (Rubin/LSST) will be commissioned in 2024 and will be fully operational by mid-2025.
+The Rubin Observatory with the Large Survey of Space and Time (Rubin/LSST) will be commissioned in 2025 and will be fully operational by the end of 2025.
 It is an 8.4-m telescope equipped with a 3.2-billion-pixel camera, the most powerful ever built.

 This telescope will take a picture of half the sky every three nights for ten years.
 This survey will make it possible to measure billions of galaxies with great precision, and to track the variation over time of all transient objects.
 Together with many other astrophysical studies, it will be a very powerful machine for determining cosmological parameters using many different probes and, in particular, will impose strong constraints on the nature of dark energy.
 The LSST project aims to discover up to half a million supernovae.
 This improvement of two to three statistical orders of magnitude over the current data set will enable precise testing of the parameters of dark energy, test general relativity and also impose new constraints on the isotropy of the universe.

 During the thesis, we propose to prepare and then participate in the analysis of the first LSST supernova data.
-The preparation will be done using existing HSC/Subsaru data.
+The preparation will be done using existing HSC/Subaru data, as well as the first images of LSST.

 The student will participate in the commissioning of Rubin/LSST.
 He/she will be in charge of pursuing developments in deep learning methods for supernova identification, and applying them to the first observations.